What works in everyday life, DOESN’T work with investing.

 You’ll also see this with other great investors, like Jim Rogers who made his fortune in commodities, or George Soros with currencies.
 They have one or two strong areas of market competence and exploit their advantage to its fullest.

 Investing in industries or markets that you don’t fully understand can lead to crucial mistakes in your analysis.
-In order to be successful, you need to have an edge over the other market participants.
-You have to understand the growth stage of the market and company you’re investing in, what metrics are important to successfully gauge future growth prospects for the company and industry, what the competitors are doing, if there is new technology that will impact the industry, and more.
+To be successful, you need to have an edge over other market participants.
+You have to understand the growth stage of the market and the company you’re investing in.
+You have to know which financial metrics are essential for accurately gauging future growth prospects for the industry and company.
+You have to research what the competitors are doing and if there is new technology in the works that will disrupt the industry, and more.

 In short order, you have to be an expert in that market and industry.
 If you fail to take into account the correct factors that drive the company financials or stock price, you are at a higher risk of reaching faulty conclusions.

-You have to be able understand the business model and the industry in order to accurately assess whether the company is a good investment.
+You have to be able to understand the business model and the industry to accurately assess whether the company is a good investment.
 If you can’t understand the business, then you are gambling, not investing.

 Step 2: Finding Undervalued Companies

 The second step to finding stocks that will outperform the stock market averages is to find companies that are currently undervalued according to financial analysis.
-In order to determine if a stock is a good investment or not, at a minimum, you have to do a quick financial analysis.
+To determine if a stock is a good investment or not, at a minimum, you have to do a quick financial analysis.

 You have to determine reasonable probabilities as to the worth of the company, taking future growth prospects and potential pitfalls into consideration.
-If you cannot arrive at an estimation of a company’s worth, how can you decide if it’s a good investment or not?
+If you cannot arrive at an estimation of a company’s intrinsic value, how can you decide if it’s a good investment or not?
 Short answer — you can’t.

-In order to be a successful value investor, you need to have conviction in your analysis in order to ride out the inevitable ups and downs in the stock price.
+To be a successful value investor, you need to have conviction in your analysis so you can ride out the inevitable ups and downs in the stock price.
 If you skip this step, you are doing nothing more than gambling on stock prices, and we all know how well that works for most people.